Information for Students

 What does the registration require?

-After attending an information session, you will be asked to fill out some personal and education details, provide your resume and tell us why you would like to be involved in the program.
-It is advantageous to provide a thorough, competitive response to this question, similar to approach a job application.
+After attending an information session, you will be asked to fill out some personal and education details, as well as some details about your goals and reasons for interest.
+It is advantageous to provide a thorough, competitive response to this question, similar in approach to a job application.
 If you are applying for the A Coffee With... program, you must also list the questions that you would ask the mentor.
 Finally, we recommend that you attend a Careers Service workshop to ensure your resume is of professional standard.